GraceXu182/gracexu182.github.io/README.md

 > **2022**

-> - 6/9/2023, give a keynote talk entitled “Dynamics in Deep Classifiers Trained with the Square Loss: Normalization, Low Rank, and Generalization” in the MSML conference at ICERM (Providence, RI).
+> - 6/9/2023, gave a keynote talk on “Dynamics in Deep Classifiers Trained with the Square Loss: Normalization, Low Rank, and Generalization” in the MSML conference at ICERM (Providence, RI).
 > - 5/30/2023, presented our work entitled “Temporal stochastic graph embedding based on transformers” in the DOE center “SEA-CROGS” Webinar (Online).
 > - 4/24/2023, our work entitled “Hyperbolic graph convolutional networks: A novel approach to discover aging trajectories and signatures of cognitive decline” was presented in the MIT-MGB AI Cures Conference 2023 (MIT Samberg Center, Cambridge, MA)
 > - 11/4/2022, presented our work entitled "Towards understanding underlying principles of Deep Learning" at the [MIT Quest for Intelligence event (Cambridge, MA, US)](https://quest.mit.edu/events/advances2022).